jayantb1019/blog/content/posts/2020-09-08-lead-scoring/index.md

 Interpreting Top 6 features affecting Conversion Probability :

-- A lead from `Welingak Website` has 5.4 times higher odds of conversion than those from `Google`.
+- A lead from `Welingak Website` has 5.4 times higher log odds of conversion than those from `Google`.
-- Leads through `Reference` have 3 times higher odds of conversion than those from `Google`.
+- Leads through `Reference` have 3 times higher log odds of conversion than those from `Google`.
-- Leads from `Working Professional` have 2.38 times higher odds of conversion than those from `Businessman`.
+- Leads from `Working Professional` have 2.38 times higher log odds of conversion than those from `Businessman`.
-- Leads with `SMS Sent` have 1.8 times higher odds of conversion than those with no SMS sent.
+- Leads with `SMS Sent` have 1.8 times higher log odds of conversion than those with no SMS sent.
-- Leads with `Do Not Email` have 1.5 times lesser odds of conversion compared to leads who would like email updates.
+- Leads with `Do Not Email` have 1.5 times lesser log odds of conversion compared to leads who would like email updates.
-- Leads with `Unknown Occupation` have 1.27 times lesser odds of conversion compared to those from `Businessman`.
+- Leads with `Unknown Occupation` have 1.27 times lesser log odds of conversion compared to those from `Businessman`.

 Lead Scores :